 New handpiece is approved by the FDA for soft tissue coagulation: side port configuration of tip-testing demonstrated that the first locations of highest external tissue temperatures were treatment transition areas (i.e., transitions from treated tissue to untreated areas) when energy was delivered distally from tip of the device.
 Based on the results of this testing, the APR handpiece was designed to have plasma discharged radially from the side ports of the tip as opposed to distally; indicator lines on tip of device-the second location where the external tissue temperatures were the highest was areas within approximately 40 mm from the incision site providing access to the subdermal plane.
 There is a risk of this area being overtreated since the treatment strokes of the device converge at the incision site.
-In order to prevent overtreatment of this area, indicator lines were included on the shaft of the Renuvion APR device to provide awareness to the user that the tip is nearing the incision site; and epidermal marking templates-provided in device packaging as a mean for the user to mark 40 mm from the incision site on the patient.
+In order to prevent overtreatment of this area, indicator lines were included on the shaft of the Renuvion APR device to provide awareness to the user that the tip is nearing the incision site.
+The user is also instructed to stop activation of the device when the indicator line becomes visible at the incision site; and epidermal marking templates-provided in device packaging as a mean for the user to mark 40 mm from the incision site on the patient.
 This will prevent possible overtreatment where treatment passes converge at the incision site.